Independent Fiscal Support and Oversight (FSO) Mission Statement

 FSO Review Process

-FSO completes an annual risk assessment of DSHS grantees to determine the monitoring schedule for the fiscal year.
+Our team completes an annual risk assessment where we analyze financial risks that could affect the success of a program or disrupt critical services.
 The risk assessment is based on five weighted components that determine the risk of a grantee:

-Normally, quarterly samples of transactions are used; however, the scope of the review may be expanded if systemic issues are identified.
-DSHS FSO reviews 50% of high-risk grantees and 20% of low and medium-risk grantees each fiscal year.
+After completing the risk assessment, the FSO team will then review 50% of our high-risk grantees and approximately 20% of low and medium-risk grantees each fiscal year.

-Ann H. Duncan - Independent Fiscal Support and Oversight Unit Director, DSHS (est. 2016)
+- Ann H. Duncan – Director, Independent Fiscal Support and Oversight

 What We Do